delinx/Fixedsys-Core/README.md

 ![](media/VectorImg.png)
 ![](https://i.imgur.com/6K2hENw.png)
+(the bottom is this version, top is the original)

 I love Fixedsys Excelsior, I used it for years, yet it does not scale nicely (obviously), I since then moved to RobotoMono but I still miss the look and feel from Fixedsys Excelsior.
 This project is my attempt to re-create quirks of Fixedsys Excelsior and make it scale well.
 I have never designed fonts before, wish me luck.